3mdeb/news-and-ideas/_posts/2018-08-22-optimize-performance-in-docker.md

 docker logs -f cacher-container
 ```

-Output should look like this:
+The output should look like this:

 ```
 * Starting apt-cacher-ng apt-cacher-ng